 - Health management plans and emergency disease response plans are developed for all production zones and updated regularly.

 - Biosecurity protocols and disease responses are coordinated across all producers in a given zone.

-- Industry and governments move towards management based on environmental carrying-capacity limits, where existing production and growth are managed against science-based thresholds and the assessment of cumulative impacts.
+- Industry and governments move toward management based on environmental carrying-capacity limits, where existing production and growth are managed against science-based thresholds and the assessment of cumulative impacts.

 - All ingredients in feed are fully traceable to source.

-- Feed lots are fully traceable through production chain to final product.
+- Feedlots are fully traceable through the production chain to the final product.